 The roll-in shower compartment pictured above is an example of ADA compliance.
 It features the required folding seat, water controls within reach, a handheld showerhead and grab bars placed in the appropriate locations.

-In addition to the rectangular roll-in shower pictured above, the law permits the transfer shower as an acceptable alternative.
+In addition to the rectangular roll-in shower pictured above, some hotels may offer a transfer shower as an option.

 Transfer type shower compartments are 36 inches square and must contain a folding or fixed seat, grab bars and a handheld shower nozzle (4.21.3).
 A clearance space of 36 inches wide by 48 inches long for parking a wheelchair must be provided outside of the transfer shower.
 The transfer shower pictured above meets all of the relevant ADA requirements found in section 608 of the 2010 standards.